privacy-tech-lab/gpc-web-crawler/README.md

 ## 3. Development

-Get started with the GPC Web Crawler as follows:
+You can install the GPC Web Crawler on a consumer-grade computer.
+We use a MacBook.
+Get started as follows:

 0. If you want to test sites' compliance with a particular law, for example, the California Consumer Privacy Act (CCPA), make sure to crawl the sites from a computer in the respective geographical location.
 If you are located in a different location, you can use a VPN.
 We perform our crawls for the CCPA using [Mullvad VPN](https://mullvad.net/en) set to Los Angeles, California.